Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/AIE_Simulation/README.md

 Before starting this tutorial:

 * It is expected that you have run the steps to set the environment variables as described in [Introduction](../README.md#Introduction).
-* Create a system project manually using the steps mentioned in [Port the Command Line project to the Vitis IDE System Project](../CreateIDESystemProj.md), or download the AMD Vitis&trade; exported project as instructed in [Download the Vitis IDE Project](../README.md#Download-Vitis-IDE-project).
+* Create a system project manually using the steps mentioned in [Port the Command Line project to the Vitis IDE System Project](../CreateIDESystemProj.md)
 * Open the Vitis IDE tool by typing `vitis` in the console, set the workspace, and the IDE opens.
 Click **File**->**Import**, select the **Vitis exported project zip file**, browse to the above zip file, and click `Next`.
 Enable the check box, **System Projects**, and click **Finish**.

 ## Features